tmurakami/aackt/README.md

 assertEquals(listOf(3, 4), received)
 ```

-If a LiveData already has a value, the observer added via `observe` will
+If a LiveData already has a value, the observer added via `subscribe`
-receive that value first.
-If you would not like to receive it, you can
+will receive that value first.
+If you would not like to receive it, you
-use `observeChanges` to receive only updated values.
+can use `subscribeChanges` to receive only updated values.

 ```kotlin
 val owner = object : LifecycleOwner {